 The Exchange Set size is limited to 10 MB.
 The size of datasets (HDF5 data files) can vary widely, depending on the data.
-Using the sample HDF5 files (see Annex E), a file containing, along with metadata, a single water level height array and a single water level trend array, each with 100,000 grid points would have a size of approximately 0.21 Mbytes.
+Using the sample HDF5 files (see Annex D), a file containing, along with metadata, a single water level height array and a single water level trend array, each with 100,000 grid points would have a size of approximately 0.21 Mbytes.
 Exchange files may be compressed using the DEFLATE compression algorithm commonly used in ZIP archives (cf. S-100 Part 15, clause 15-5.2).
 Doing so can reduce file size by 80% or more.

 Exchange Set structure